 - 1.54 At the end of the engagement process, when forming an opinion to be reported, or otherwise reporting on the work undertaken, but before issuing the report, the engagement partner shall reach an overall conclusion that any threats to integrity or objectivity including any that could impair independence on an individual and cumulative basis have been properly addressed in accordance with this Ethical Standard.
-If the engagement partner cannot make such a conclusion, they shall not report, and the firm shall resign or otherwise withdraw from the engagement unless not permitted to do so by law or regulation. - 1.55 In addition to assessing individual threats to integrity or objectivity including any that could impair independence of the firm or covered persons, the engagement partner assesses the cumulative impact of all the threats identified so as to reach a conclusion that the threats identified, when viewed individually and cumulatively, have been eliminated or reduced to a level where independence would not be compromised. - 1.56 If the engagement partner remains unable to conclude that any individual threats to integrity or objectivity including any that could impair independence, or that all such threats viewed on a cumulative basis, have been eliminated or reduced to a level where independence would not be compromised, or if there is a disagreement between the engagement partner and the engagement quality control reviewer, they consult the Ethics Partner / Function. - 1.57 In concluding on these matters, the engagement partner is entitled to rely on the completeness and accuracy of the data developed by the firm's systems relating to independence (for example, in relation to the reporting of financial interests by staff), unless informed otherwise by the firm.
-In this context 'data' does not include any judgments made about specific matters identified as the responsibility of the engagement partner in this Ethical Standard.
+If the engagement partner cannot make such a conclusion, they shall not report, and the firm shall resign or otherwise withdraw from the engagement unless not permitted to do so by law or regulation. - 1.55 In addition to assessing individual threats to integrity or objectivity including any that could impair independence of the firm or covered persons, the engagement partner assesses the cumulative impact of all the threats identified so as to reach a conclusion that the threats identified, when viewed individually and cumulatively, have been eliminated or reduced to a level where independence would not be compromised.

-15 For an audit, ISA (UK) 600 (Revised September 2022) 'Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors)' requires that the group engagement team shall obtain an understanding of whether the component auditor understands and will comply with the ethical requirements that are relevant to the group audit and, in particular, is independent.
+&lt;sup>15 For an audit, ISA (UK) 600 (Revised September 2022) 'Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors)' requires that the group engagement team shall obtain an understanding of whether the component auditor understands and will comply with the ethical requirements that are relevant to the group audit and, in particular, is independent.

-16 The UK Corporate Governance Code requires audit committees to develop the company's policy on the engagement of the external auditor to supply non-audit services.
+&lt;sup>16 The UK Corporate Governance Code requires audit committees to develop the company's policy on the engagement of the external auditor to supply non-audit services.